Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Edit a role color from the guild.
+Edits the color of a role.

 **Arguments**